 When adding such a layer to my project (whose crs is also EPSG:3109) I get the following Warning in the CRS tab of the Log Messages panel: "WARNING Transform error caught: Could not transform bounding box to target CRS".
 The layer is not added to my project.

 Steps to reproduce as above.
 No known workaround, but interestingly if I choose a layer whose Geomerty Type is esriGeometryPoint (e.g. layer 8) I get the same warning, but the layer is added.

 Don't treat all unknown projections as WGS84

-#1 Updated by Bruce Steedman about 2 years ago
+#1 Updated by Bruce Steedman over 2 years ago

 Update: I found a workaround; if I add the layer, edit the properties/Source and change the Coordinate reference system to the correct one (EPSG:3109) and apply, the layer is visible.
 Of course if I remove the layer and re-add it, the wrong crs is used again.

 Also, I found an upstream GDAL bug which may be related: https://trac.osgeo.org/gdal/ticket/4345.
 It has a milestone of GDAL v2.3.0, so may be included in GDAL 2.3.0beta1 which is on GitHub since 20th April 2018: https://github.com/OSGeo/gdal/releases/tag/v2.3.0beta1.
 I am not able to test this until I figure out how to build it from source & build QGIS with this version of GDAL.
 In the meantime I will try and fork GDAL and add the wkt for EPSG:3109 into a unit test to see if it passes.